moradpablo/BaSP-M2023/README.md

 ## Week 02 **HTML** :pushpin:
 - Started working with HTML, GIT and GitHub.
+- My project consisted of creating the landing page in HTML for the GYM we worked with figma before
 - First Step is dowload the apps we are going to need
   > Note:[Git](https://git-scm.com/downloads) ``Choose your operating system and press "Click here to download"`` :speech_balloon: